 We recently had Trevor’s parents from Canada over for a visit, so we decided to go to Shirahone Onsen and take a bath together in an open-air bath.
 Wow!
 For foreigners, taking a bath with other people or being naked in front of others can be an extraordinary experience.
 We decided to go to Shirahone Onsen, which has white-colored water that hides our bodies a lot more than clear water baths.
 At the place we stayed in Shirahone Onsen, women are allowed to wrap a big towel around their body, so it was easy to try the mixed open-air bath with gentlemen.

 Shirahone Onsen means “White Bone Hotspring”.
-The reason for the name is that caladium and magnesium in the water sediment and build up bone-like lumps around the bath.
+The reason for the name is that calcium and magnesium in the water sediment and build up bone-like lumps around the bath.
 At least that’s the story I heard.

 We stayed at a Ryokan (Japanese inn) that had a Japanese style dinner and breakfast and slept in futons on the tatami floor.
 In total, we took 3 baths while we were there: one soon after we arrived, one before sleeping, and a last morning bath.